 We’ve often heard people express various opinions about God, based on their own needs and observations.
-In this series …Buy this book >
+In this series of …Buy this book >

 Q: I have a question about God’s will.
 I’ve heard you say that, as humans, we often carry burdens God never intended us to bear.